LeighAkin/Blog/_posts/2017-04-23-israel-troll-army.md

 The Israel trolls have a pre written propaganda that they all use and share amongst each other like a mantra.
 Some of the trolls are even college students paid by pro Israel groups.
 The Jewish Internet Defense Force [(JIDF)](http://www.thejidf.org/) makes a job out of harassing critics of Israel's foreign policies.

 ### The hypocrisy of Israel's morality

+Israel seems to do what everyone condemns Trump of trying to do.
+Israel has a wall, Israel has a strict immigration policy that at times requires a DNA test to prove you are Jewish.
+Israel has poor relations with its neighbours, Israel has admitted to giving Ethiopian migrants birth control without them knowing it to curb the population of Ethiopian population in Israel.

+Israel has a very Nationalistic quality to it while Jews in Europe and the USA have a history of leading anti Nationalist civic rights movements.
+The Jewish organizations in Europe and America seem to have one opinion for Israel and the other for Europe and the USA.

+This type of double speak is aggravating to anyone that either opposes Israel's policies for the Palestinians and Nationalists in European and American countries.